 Approximately 1,500 undergraduate students and 250 graduate students are enrolled in the College of Business Administration.

 The college has honored six McGowen Scholars who each received an $18,000 scholarship from the William G. McGowan Foundation.
 There are only 35 McGowen Scholars nationwide.

-LMU's part-time MBA Program improved to #39 in the nation in U.S. News & World Report's 2015 "Best Graduate Schools" rankings.
-LMU's Entrepreneurship Program ranked #14 and LMU's Accounting and Marketing Programs both tied for #19 amongst top graduate programs.
+LMU's part-time MBA Program ranked #52 in the nation in U.S. News & World Report's 2016 "Best Graduate Schools" rankings.
+LMU's Entrepreneurship Program ranked #13, Accounting ranked #15 and Marketing ranked #16 amongst top graduate programs.